 There are three types of mobile wallets:

-Please note that the mobile wallets below all fit the “autonomous” wallets category:
+Please not that the mobile wallets below all fit the “autonomous” wallets category:

 This way your private keys are always stored offline and never touch the internet.
 Thus they are immune to any sorts of viruses or malware that you might have on your computer.

-This is an exciting time for an average investor.
+This is a super exciting time for an average investor.
 For the first time in history, you are able to invest in a wide range of products from an early development stage.
 Traditionally, this sort of early stage investing has been limited to only wealthy individuals or financial institutions.

 And please be aware that we are still in the very early stage of this crypto cycle.
 It might look like right now any kind of token going to 0 is lunacy.
 But it will happen.
 People will lose money.
 Scams will happen, founder disputes will happen, hacks will happen.
 Everything bad you can imagine - it has happened before and it is bound to happen again.